-It’s the idea that ‘to be masculine’ equals to DO or BE certain things (and not other ‘unmasculine’ things.)
+Performative Masculinity is the idea that ‘to be masculine’ means to DO or BE certain things (and not other ‘unmasculine’ things.)
 It’s the idea that you are not inherently a man UNLESS you display certain attitudes or behaviours.
 (And don’t display others.)

-But when you set rules or expectations on ‘who’ or ‘what’ you’re supposed to be, you perpetuate the cycle of suffering.
+The problem is that when you set rules or expectations on ‘who’ or ‘what’ you’re supposed to be, you perpetuate a vicious cycle of suffering.
 And Tantra – at least how it’s currently (mis)interpreted, is absolutely contributing to the suffering.

-Because what happens when you DON’T last for hours?
+Think about it like this: what happens when you can’t last for hours in bed?

-Or what happens when you DON’T feel ‘masculine’?
+What happens when you don’t feel particularly masculine?

 For a lot of men, the sad truth is this:

 I did.
 For years.
 If I didn’t last as long as I wanted to, if I didn’t live up to what I had been programmed to see as a powerful, confident, ‘conscious’ man, I’d feel deeply ashamed.
-I’d get so hard on myself that I would shutdown and plummet into a massive shame spiral.
-My self-talk and the way I treated myself was unbelievably negative and critical.
+I’d get so critical of myself that I would shutdown and plummet into a massive shame spiral.
+My self-talk and the way I treated myself was unbelievably negative.

-And I see the same thing with so many men now: the brutal self-judgement.
+Unfortunately I now see the same thing playing out in other men: the brutal self-judgement.
 The damning internal scorn.
-The unbearable suffering.
+The unnecessary suffering.

-Because it’s pretty clear, right?
+But it’s all so self-evident, right?
 If you can’t do those things… If you can’t last for hours or have multiple non-ejaculatory orgasms,… If you can’t ‘fuck your woman open to god’… If the power of your masculine presence doesn’t make her melt with desire…

 Then you’re not good enough.